ARTIST STATEMENT (WINTER 2025/26)

-To capture these moments and explore these complex themes, I work with drawing, watercolor, and India ink, creating works on paper that range in size from intimate 5" x 7" watercolors to larger pieces reaching 8 feet wide.
-I also construct inert "fireworks" from book binding board, watercolor paper, glue, fuse and glassine.
+To capture these moments and explore these complex themes, I work with drawing, watercolor, and India ink, creating works on paper that range in size from intimate 5" x 7" drawings to larger pieces reaching 8 feet wide.
+I also construct inert "fireworks" from paper, fuse and glassine.
 These sculptural elements, devoid of any explosive potential, serve as metaphors for the controlled exploration of risk, the excitement of potential chaotic energy.

 Today, my artistic practice serves as a bridge between these formative experiences and my adult understanding of their significance.
-Through my work, I seek to capture that precise moment when a child's eyes widen with possibility, when the ordinary transforms into the extraordinary.
-My pieces often incorporate elements that seem to teeter on the edge of reality—familiar objects reimagined through the lens of youthful imagination, where everyday items become portals to fantastic possibilities.
+Through my work, I seek to capture that precise moment when a child's eyes widen with potential, when the ordinary transforms into the extraordinary.
+My pieces often incorporate elements that seem to teeter on the edge of reality - familiar objects reimagined through the lens of youthful imagination, where everyday items become portals to fantastic possibilities.

 Through my art, I invite viewers to reconnect with their own memories of childhood daring, to remember the electric thrill of pushing boundaries and the profound learning that comes from testing limits.
 Each piece serves as a reminder that growth often happens in that exhilarating space between caution and courage, where curiosity leads the way and discovery awaits those brave enough to explore.